Willy Boly: Nottingham Forest

 On 1 September 2022, Boly signed with Premier League side Nottingham Forest on a two-year deal for an undisclosed fee.
 On 5 June 2024, the club said the player had signed a one-year extension.

+On 10 June 2026, the club said it was releasing the player.

 International career

 Born to Ivorian parents, Boly represented France at under-16, under-17 and under-19 levels.

 Boly switched to represent the Ivory Coast national team in 2020.
 He debuted for the Ivory Coast in a 2–1 2021 Africa Cup of Nations qualification win over Madagascar on 12 November 2020.

+On 28 December 2023, he was included in the list of twenty-seven Ivorian players selected by Jean-Louis Gasset to compete in the 2023 Africa Cup of Nations.

+Boly was included in the list of Ivorian players selected by coach Emerse Faé to participate in the 2025 Africa Cup of Nations.